Planting dates, regional timing, harvest guide, and growing tips for garlic in UK gardens and allotments.

 - Choose location: Select a sunny spot with well-drained soil.
 Garlic hates waterlogged conditions.

-- Prepare soil: Dig in well-rotted compost or manure several weeks before planting.
-Garlic prefers fertile, moisture-retentive but well-drained soil with pH 6.0-7.0.
+- Prepare soil: Dig in well-rotted compost or manure several weeks before planting. pH 6.0–7.0.

 - Create planting holes: Use a dibber or trowel to make holes 10–15cm apart in rows 30cm apart.

-- Planting depth: Plant cloves 2.5-5cm deep with the pointed end facing upward and flat base downward.
+- Planting depth: Plant cloves 2.5–5cm deep, pointed end up, flat base down.

 - Cover and firm: Cover with soil and firm gently.
-The tip of the clove should be about 2.5cm below the surface.
+Tip of clove should be about 2.5cm below the surface.

-- Mulch: Apply a 5cm layer of mulch (compost, leaf mould, or straw) to suppress weeds and protect from severe frost.
+- Mulch: Apply a 5cm layer of mulch to suppress weeds and protect from severe frost.

 ⚠️ Important Planting Tips:

-- Don't push cloves into hard soil as this compacts soil beneath them, hindering root development
+- Don’t push cloves into hard soil as this compacts the ground beneath them

 - Protect from birds with netting if they disturb newly planted cloves